February 12, 2109

 Religious persecution is on the rise around the world according to data from the United States Commission on International Religious Freedom, the U.S. State Department, Freedom House, and Open Doors among others.
-Former Ambassador-at-Large for International Religious Freedom David Saperstein says that, “enemies of religious freedom have grown alarmingly strong worldwide.
+Former Ambassador-at-Large for International Religious Freedom David Saperstein says “enemies of religious freedom have grown alarmingly strong worldwide.
 We are confronted with the fierce urgency of now.”

 Given reports and personal stories of discrimination, it is difficult not to despair.
-Yet, there is amazing work being done by governments, non-governmental organizations (NGOs), charities and faith communities around the world to combat persecution.
+Yet, there is amazing work being done by governments, non-governmental organizations (NGOs), charities, and faith communities around the world to combat persecution.
 What is important to remember is that each of these entities is comprised of leaders who care about freedom of belief.

 It is imperative that we continue to rise up future leaders.
 Here is some encouraging data.
 A recent poll of Generation Z and millennials, sponsored by the United Nations Foundation and Better World Campaign, reveals that young adults in the U.S. care about global issues.
 Nearly 4 in 10 participants surveyed said that human rights issues — such as freedom of speech, freedom of religion and freedom of the press — tie with environmental issues as a top priority.
 Further, nearly two-thirds of the young adults surveyed believe that they can affect change with what the government does in this realm.